 7. Ability to Create Multiple Users, User Roles, and Projects

-Teams consist of -obviously- multiple members with different roles such as developers, testers, product owner, product manager, project manager, etc… Not all of them need to access everything, for example.
+Teams consist of -obviously- multiple members with different roles such as developers, testers, product owners, product managers, project managers, etc… Not all of them need to access everything, for example.

 You could want developers to only be able to read test cases and not be able to edit them.
 To be able to do that the tool should have the ability to set permissions and user roles on per project basis.